reichlab/docs.zoltardata/docs/ProjectDetailPage.md

 - _Home_: A link to the project's home page, which might include details about any competitions, source code, team members, included models, etc.
 - _Core data_: A link to a page that contains data (e.g., CSV files) used to train models.
 For model competitions, it should include all data sets made available to everyone in the challenge, including supplemental data like Google queries or weather data.
 Ideally Zoltar users interested in re-running a project's models have all they need in the home and core data directories.
 However, they are not used directly by Zoltar.
 - _Truth data_: A data file containing target ground truth that the project owner uploads.
 This data contains observed target values for time zeros and locations in the project, and is a project-agnostic way to capture actual values that models predicted for.
 It is used to calculate scores, and to extract the 'actual' data used in the D3 component's TimeChart.
 See [Truth](Truth.md) for details.
-- _Features_: Links to various pages, including to [download forecasts](Forecasts.md#download-multiple-forecasts) and [download scores](Scoring.md#downloading-scores).
+- _Features_: Links to various pages, including [project explorer](ProjectExplorerPage.md), [forecasts summary](ForecastsSummaryPage.md), [download forecasts](Forecasts.md#download-multiple-forecasts), and [download scores](Scoring.md#downloading-scores).

 ## Forecast models

-The **Models** section lists the project's forecast models by name, with links to model detail pages (see details below).
+The **Models** section lists the project's forecast models by name, with links to model detail pages and each model's oldest and newest forecast details (see details below), with the latter being a link to that forecast's detail page.
 A **model** captures a team's prediction challenge effort, and includes forecasts for some or all **time zeros** defined for the project.
 (See [Concepts](Concepts.md) for more about time zeros.)
 If you're a project owner or model owner then a "New" button is shown that takes you to a form for creating a model.
 Clicking on a model's name takes you to its [model detail page](ModelDetailPage.md).

 ## Units